 - Since we want to exclude these machines from the collection I simply negate the above query with a not statement.
 So give me all IDs that are not part of that sub-selection.

 Press Ok.
 As you can see in the screenshot below, my count went down by two since I already had successfully deployed it to half my test machines.

 Pimp my package deployment

 Ok, now that we have that dynamic query up and running, why not try and improve on the overall deployment technique, shall we?
 As you know, a program will be deployed when the Assignment schedule time is reached.
 If you have computers that are offline, they will receive their installation when they boot up their workstation, unless you have a maintenance window preventing it.
-But, let’s say you have a quite a few workstations you want to deploy, you will more than likely have some failures here and there.
+But, let’s say you have quite a few workstations you want to deploy, you will more than likely have some failures here and there.
 Unless you have set a recurring schedule, it will not rerun.
-By having a dynamic collection like we did above, combined to a recurring schedule, you can reattempt the installation on all workstations that failed the installation without starting the process for nothing on a workstation that succeeded to install it.
+By having a dynamic collection as we did above, combined with a recurring schedule, you can reattempt the installation on all workstations that failed the installation without starting the process for nothing on a workstation that succeeded to install it.

 As I said earlier, the goal of this post is not necessarily to replace your deployment methods.
-It’s simply to give you an alternate method of deploying software on your objects and viewing in real time the success of the deployment.
+It’s simply to give you an alternate method of deploying software on your objects and viewing in real-time the success of the deployment.
 As the count goes down, you know which machines received it successfully and which didn’t.

 Do you guys have any other methods to do this?
 If so, I would be curious to hear you guys out.